Applications for the 2016 ACACA programme funding round have closed.

 - provide flow-on benefits for the applicant, project participants and the applicant’s broader industry or sector.

-Activities that may qualify for Stream 1 Project funding include, but are not limited, to the following:
+Activities that may qualify for project funding include, but are not limited, to the following:

 - technical exchanges